The SME your team never had.

 Grounded

-Every neuron is a markdown file with a clear path, frontmatter, and body — inspectable before it lands.
+The agent only writes what you approved.
+Each neuron is a markdown file with a clear path, frontmatter, and body — inspectable before it lands.

 See the whole brain.